surajkumarcse/Table2json/README.md

 1. Copy/download the files from this(Table2json) project to your present directory.
 2. Open terminal from present directory.
-3. Type "sh extractingstation.sh" <space> and type station code like jp, aii, dhn etc.
+3. Type "sh extractingstation.sh" |space| and type station code like jp, aii, dhn etc. ex: sh extractingstation.sh jp
 4. Your station.json file contains all the informations of the trains from that station.